 - The nominee’s achievement may cover the whole range of health information services or a single aspect, and similarly, it may be worldwide in its impact or of more narrow and intense focus.

-- Nomination form, including all supporting documentation, must be completed no later then November 1.
+- The nomination, including all supporting documentation, must be completed no later than October 15.

-- Nomination must contain at least the following elements:
+- The nomination must contain at least the following elements: